Nuisance and Crime-Free Ordinances Initiative

 Exposing the harms caused by local “crime-free” programs and nuisance property ordinances that target and threaten communities of color, justice-involved individuals, survivors of violence, and persons with disabilities with eviction and displacement from their community.

-Local nuisance property ordinances or “crime-free” programs typically single out properties where alleged “nuisance” activity—such as calls for emergency services, arrests, or noise disturbances—occur.
+No matter if you rent or own, everyone deserves a safe place to call home.
+However, some local programs and ordinances harm people of color, justice-involved individuals, survivors of violence, and people with disabilities by threatening them with eviction or displacement.
+Local nuisance property ordinances or so-called “crime-free” programs typically target properties where alleged “nuisance” activity occurs, for example calls for emergency services, arrests, or noise disturbances.
 Such ordinances and programs aim to hold a tenant and the property owner responsible for this conduct through fines, evictions, or other penalties.
-In many jurisdictions, a threshold number of police or emergency calls regarding the property – often as little as three calls in six months – trigger the property being deemed a nuisance and the landlord is then directed to evict all of the tenants.
+In many places, after a property receives a certain number of police or emergency calls it can be deemed a nuisance, and the landlord is ordered to evict all of the tenants.
+This threshold can be as little as three calls in six months.

-Such ordinances and programs are often borne out of an actual or perceived change in racial demographics of a community.
-This perceived or real change in the racial demographics of a community are quickly followed by unsupported claims that there is a rise in crime, which in turn generates support for the passage of the crime free program and/or nuisance property ordinance.
+So called crime-free and nuisance ordinances and programs are often implemented as a reaction to an actual or perceived change in the racial demographics of a community and unsupported claims of rising crime.
 These ordinances and programs control and heavily regulate racial minorities, particularly Black renter households, and reinforce racial boundaries in a community.
-White neighbors, aware of the blunt effect of nuisance property ordinances and “crime-free” programs, repeatedly call the police on their Black neighbors.
-In most cases, the police calls used to trigger enforcement do not result in an arrest or conviction of someone in the home but nonetheless result in the eviction of the entire household.
+In most cases, the police calls do not result in an arrest or conviction of a tenant but nonetheless result in the eviction of the entire household.
 Tenants targeted by these ordinances and programs have little to no ability to challenge the enforcement.

-Because of the aggressive use of police or emergency calls as a basis for enforcement, survivors of gender-based violence and persons with disabilities, who are more likely to need to call the police or have someone call on their behalf, are at high risk of being evicted and harmed.
-These ordinances and programs also dangerously shift how police approach survivors and persons with disabilities from a place of providing help and assistance to one of identifying the call or conduct as a “nuisance” triggering eviction.
+Because of the aggressive use of police or emergency calls as a basis for enforcement, survivors of gender-based violence and people with disabilities, who are more likely to need to call the police or have someone call on their behalf, are at high risk of being evicted and harmed.
+These ordinances and programs also dangerously shift how police approach survivors and people with disabilities from providing help and assistance to causing harm and eviction.

-The following laws may offer protections against nuisance property ordinances and “crime-free” programs:
+The following laws may offer protections against so called crime-free programs and nuisance property ordinances:

 - The Fair Housing Act, Americans with Disabilities Act, Title VI of the Civil Rights Act, and similar state laws that prohibit discrimination against certain enumerated protected classes, including but not limited to race, national origin, sex, and disability;